CONQUEROR ULTRON, NICK FURY, IRON MAN, & ANGELA

 Next up, it’s the biggest name in the set, Iron Man.
 He’s shown here in his slimmed down armor from the series, which also bears a resemblance to the armor he was sporting towards the end of Matt Fraction’s run on Iron Man.
 He’s built on the usual body, so he’s got all the typical stats.
 Iron Man is the most basic of the set, with only a single sculpted piece: his helmet.
 I think the helmet is a reuse from the Marvel Now Iron Man from TRU wave 16.
 Since he’s only got one sculpted piece, the figure mostly relies on paint.
 Fortunately, the figure delivers on this front.
 All of the paint work is nice and sharp, with none of the slop that was seen on Fury.
 Iron Man’s only accessory is a clear display stand.

 Last, and very much least in my opinion, it’s Angela.
 Angela!
 The big, highly kept secret from the end of the series!
 Oh boy, I’m so glad that was a thing.
 Yeah, I have, like, no interest whatsoever in this character.
 But, since she was packed in a set with other figures I wanted, I got her anyway.
 So, she’s built on the basic Minimate body, with all the usual stuff.
-She’s got 5 sculpted add-ons: Hair, 1 shoulderpad (because kids dig asymmetry!), 2 separate hand sculpts, and a belt with a sheath.
+She’s got 5 sculpted add-ons: hair, one shoulder pad (because kids dig asymmetry!), two separate hand sculpts, and a belt with a sheath.
 Near as I can tell, all of these are new pieces.
 From a purely technical standpoint, all of its well-handled, with some pretty decent detailing.
 The paint on the figure is neither the best nor the worst in the set, which is fine.
 Angela includes a newly sculpted sword, and a clear display stand.

 THE ME HALF OF THE EQUATION